Come Home the Kids Miss You

 Come Home the Kids Miss You is the second studio album by American rapper Jack Harlow.
 It was released on May 6, 2022, through Generation Now and Atlantic Records.
 The production was handled by multiple producers including Harlow himself, Pharrell Williams, Rogét Chahayed, Charlie Handsome, FnZ, Boi-1da, JetsonMade, Oz, and Timbaland, among others.
 The album features guest appearances from Williams, Drake, Justin Timberlake, and Lil Wayne.
 Backed by a rich production, the album consists of Harlow's thoughts on newfound fame, relationships with women and his ambition of dominating music.

 Come Home the Kids Miss You was preceded by the lead single "Nail Tech" and the chart-topping single "First Class".
 The album was met with mixed reviews from critics, who praised the quality of its production but criticized its lyrical substance and lack of character.
 Despite this, it was a commercial success, reaching the top 10 of the charts in 13 countries.
 It debuted at number three on the US Billboard 200, earning 113,000 album-equivalent units in its first week and becoming Harlow's highest-charting album of his career.
+At the 65th Annual Grammy Awards, the album was nominated for Grammy Award for Best Rap Album, Grammy Award for Best Melodic Rap Performance for "First Class", and Grammy Award for Best Rap Song for "Churchill Downs (song)".
+It did not win in any category.